vedi/cocos2dx-profile/README.md

 ## Example Project

-There is an example project that show how to use cocos2dx-profile:
+There is an example project that shows how to use cocos2dx-profile:

 C++: https://github.com/soomla/cocos2dx-profile-example